Leadership Thought #199 – Encourage Constructive Feedback

 - Employee and customer focus groups are also effective

-Those in positions of authority will have to always deal with the power dynamic related to their position.
-Power can be exercised in many ways but is most effective when it is used judiciously to create an environment of accountability, trust, and honesty.
-High performing leaders always strive to achieve the best outcomes regardless of who gets challenged and/or who gets the credit.
+Those in positions of authority will always have to deal with the power dynamics related to their position.
+You can exercise power in many ways, but it becomes most effective when you use it judiciously to foster an environment of accountability, trust, and honesty.
+High-performing leaders consistently strive to achieve the best outcomes, regardless of who gets challenged and who receives the credit.

 Related articles